-Mr. Wang focuses his practice on commercial litigation.
-He has represented a wide variety of clients, from major manufacturing, energy, and pharmaceutical companies to tech companies and financial institutions.
-His extensive civil litigation experience spans federal antitrust claims to state contract and tort disputes, and covers all phases of litigation – including trying cases to verdict as well as appellate work.
+Mr. Wang has represented a wide variety of clients, from major institutions in the healthcare, manufacturing, energy, and finance sectors to individuals and EB-5 investment entities.
+His extensive civil litigation experience spans state law contract and tort disputes to federal antitrust claims, and covers federal, state, and arbitral forums as well as all phases of litigation – including trials and appellate work.

 Prior to Halpern May Ybarra Gelberg LLP, Mr. Wang was counsel at Huang Ybarra Gelberg & May LLP.
-Before that, Mr. Wang practiced at the law firms of Irell & Manella LLP and Arnold & Porter.
-As a member of the antitrust and litigation practice groups, he litigated a broad variety of disputes, including private antitrust lawsuits and non-antitrust civil actions brought by government agencies.
+Before that, he practiced at the law firms of Irell & Manella LLP and Arnold & Porter, where he litigated a broad variety of disputes, including private antitrust lawsuits and non-antitrust civil actions brought by government agencies.
 Mr. Wang began his legal career as a law clerk to the Honorable Richard R. Clifton of the United States Court of Appeals for the Ninth Circuit.

 Mr. Wang received his J.D. from Yale Law School, where he was an Executive Editor of the Yale Journal on Regulation and a Senior Editor of the Yale Law Journal.
 He received his undergraduate degree from Harvard University, where he was elected in his junior year to Phi Beta Kappa and later graduated magna cum laude with a concentration in Economics.